 - Ensure that your fonts are bold enough to be seen but not too bold to be too obvious

-- Sub headings and headings must be either in a different color of the same color family as the rest of the text or bolder
+- Subheadings and headings must be either in a different color of the same color family as the rest of the text or bolder

-- Maintain spacing between paragraphs, sentences and words to ensure better readability
+- Maintain spacing between paragraphs, sentences, and words to ensure better readability

 A brochure isn’t complete without an apt CTA, since doing so defeats the purpose of having one.

 What would you want your audience to do after reading through your brochure?
-Request for consultation?
+Request for a consultation?
 Subscribe to your newsletter?
 Call or email you using the contact details mentioned below?

 While doing so, you don’t have to make it sound too desperate.
 Rather keep it cordial and civil like how you would ask a friend to do business with you.

 A CTA must also be effective in driving a customer to take action instantly.
 Give them an offer they can’t refuse.
-You could do so, by giving them discounts and special deals on your products and services, for a limited time etc.
+You could do so, by giving them discounts and special deals on your products and services, for a limited time, etc.

 Sometimes it so happens that customers would want to get to know your firm a little better before reaching out.
-They would do so by going over your social media accounts to get a brief idea on if your business is suitable to their desires.
+They would do so by going over your social media accounts to get a brief idea of if your business is suitable to their desires.

-Hence, do make sure that you have clearly linked your Facebook, Twitter, Google plus or Instagram handles.
+Hence, do make sure that you have clearly linked your Facebook, Twitter, Google Plus or Instagram handles.